-Boiled peanuts are hands down the most nutritious way to eat peanuts.
+Instant Pot boiled peanuts are hands down the most nutritious snack.

-How Much Salt for Boiled Peanuts is Right Amount
+How Much Salt for Instant Pot Boiled Peanuts is Right Amount

-Refrigerated boiled peanuts are good for about 7 to 10 days.
+Refrigerated peanuts are good for about 7 to 10 days.

 If you want to store raw green peanuts, just put it in dry container, cover and store in cool, dark place.

 How to Reheat Boiled Peanuts